 I do not need a microphone for the Skill Builder Exercises; is that correct?

 Indeed NO microphone is used with the Skill Builder Exercises.
-A microphone is only used for the Assessments.
+No microphone is used for either testing or skill building.

 How long should it take for us to see progress with your Skill Builders?

 You should see progress with a child in 1 to 2 weeks.
 The software will display progress after each practice session.